pedia/epub3/README.md

 Support epub2: 2.0 2.0.1 epub3: 3.0 3.0.1 3.2.

-Reader is fully tested, and Writer is not finished yet.
+Reader and Writer with content are fully tested.

 ## Example with dart:io
 ```dart